khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 Sorry, no. Terminal Emulator for Android does not help you root or hack your phone.

+### How can I Root or Hack my phone?

+I don't know.
+Maybe ask on an enthusiast web site like http://forum.xda-developers.com/

 ### Is Terminal Emulator for Android useful on an ordinary phone, that hasn't been rooted?

 Yes!
 You can access the entire /sdcard file system, and you can install and run Linux command-line applications in the parts of the /data file system that are accessible to the Terminal Emulator for Android process.